Fall into Charlotte's Broadway and Museum Experiences!

 Deposit: $240

-The following day, you can enjoy breakfast with Coco and the Director.
-This is a strange name for the Coffee Shop, located in our hotel, don't you think?
-Or, you might enjoy a short walk to Amelie's French Bakery.
+Day Two, offers time for a morning visit to Uptown's famous, Amelie's French Bakery.
 This is a whimsical Parisian style bakery just a quick macaron's throw from the hotel.
-After fortifying yourself for the morning, we are treated to a guided tour at North Carolina's first Art Museum, The Mint of the traveling exhibit Caravaggio Revolution.
+After fortifying yourself, you can choose between two special Museum exhibits.
+For the art lover, you will be treated to a guided tour at North Carolina's first Art Museum, The Mint of the traveling exhibit Caravaggio Revolution.
 This is the first exhibition in North Carolina in a century to shine a light on how Caravaggio's radical realism transformed not only painting, but the very language of modern film, photography and popular culture.
 The collection features not only work by the artist himself but is surrounded by 30 paintings by leading Baroque masters.
+If history is more to your liking, choose the Charlotte Museum of History for the Voices of Independence Experience.
+This celebrates the year of America 250 with an interactive experience where you meet characters who changed history during the American Revolution.
+North Carolina's legendary role in the famous battle of King's Mountain is a feature (fans of the Outlander series will really appreciate this!).

-Finally, before departing Charlotte, we enjoy lunch and a time to practice the "art of shopping" at Southpark.
+Finally, before departing Charlotte, we enjoy lunch and shopping at Southpark.
 This is the most exclusive shopping destination in the Carolinas, home to over 175 specialty retailers.
 Learn all about Southpark at this link, https://www.simon.com/mall/southpark

 **Scroll down to read more about the trip inclusions and itinerary.